Tips to exercise in Florida’s Hot Weather!

 The sun will be your biggest enemy on any hot day, so do not forget to wear sunscreen before you start exercising.
 Even if you are exercising indoors, it is still important to put on sunscreen since you will likely still get exposed to sunlight one way or another.
 The last thing you want to get is a bad sunburn and not be able to work out for the next few days because of it.

 10. Know the Symptoms of Heat Stroke

 Heat stroke cases easily spike during the summer or in hot areas, when people are exposed to high temperatures for prolonged periods.
 Thus, if you are planning to work out, make sure you learn the symptoms of a heat stroke to know when to stop and take a step back.
 If left untreated, this condition can be fatal.

 Get Started With Your Fitness Plans Today

 Feeling motivated to work out after reading about the tips for exercising in hot weather?
-Our fitness center in Clearwater and Trinity is here to help you reach your goals.
+Our fitness center in Palm Harbor and Trinity is here to help you reach your goals.
 Contact us today at (727) 797-5100 to get started with your fitness journey.
 Our team will help you tour our facility and get to know more about our membership options to find you the best option for your fitness goals!